Meet Brian

 Representative clients Brian regularly represents in patent and trademark matters include automotive parts manufacturer Asyst Technologies, Duluth Trading Company; Johnsonville; Kohl’s; and Pacific Cycle, manufacturer and distributor of Schwinn, GT, Mongoose, and other brands of bicycles and recreational products.
 He has experience in a variety of mechanical and technological areas, including plastic part molding, metal part fabrication and automated components assembly.

 Brian received his engineering degree from Purdue University and graduated from UIC John Marshall Law School, cum laude.
 While in law school, he was the editor-in-chief of the John Marshall Journal of Computer & Information Law.
-In 2007, 2008, 2010 and 2011 Brian was named a "Rising Star" in Intellectual Property by Super Lawyers magazine.

 Education